 Charter Q1: Is it desirable to translate contact information to a single common language or transliterate contact information to a single common script?

 A key issue that emerged early on in the Working Group’s discussion was the agreement that their recommendation should bear in mind that the main purpose of transformed data is to allow those not familiar with the original script of a contact information entry, to contact the registrant.
 This means that the accuracy of contact information data that are entered and displayed is paramount.
-There remains however some divergence in the Working Group about whether the need for accuracy is an argument in favour of transformation or not – and this is also reflected in the public comments received (see ‘Community Input’ below).
-At this stage, the Working Group has decided to summarise its discussion and put the arguments it has gathered to the community.
-The summary provides both detailed arguments in favour and opposing mandatory transformation and the Working Group hopes that community feedback will maximise its consensus level for the Final Report.
-Therefore, Working Group members strongly encourage the Community to provide additional arguments in favour/opposing mandatory transformation of contact information data further to facilitate the Working Group’s consensus-building process.
+There was, however, some divergence in the Working Group about whether the need for accuracy is an argument in favour of transformation or not – and this is also reflected in the section below as well as the public comments received (see ‘Community Input’ below).

+To demonstrate how the Working Group arrived at its recommendations, the following summary provides both the arguments in favour of and opposing mandatory transformation.

 Working Group’s arguments supporting mandatory transformation of contact information in all generic top-level domains

+Some of the issues raised by those supporting mandatory transformation include:

 Mandatory transformation of all contact information into a single script would allow for a transparent, accessible and, arguably, more easily searchable database.
 Currently all data returned from the Whois database in generic top level domains (gTLDs) are provided in ASCII and such uniformity renders it a very useful global resource.
 Having a database with a potentially unlimited number of scripts/languages might create logistical problems in the long run.